Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 Error stripe mark min height (pixels)

-In this text box, specify the minimum size of the error and warning stripes.
+In this field, specify the minimum size of the error and warning stripes.

 Autoreparse delay (ms)

-In this text box, specify the time period after which IntelliJ IDEA starts reparsing the entered text.
+In this field, specify the time period after which IntelliJ IDEA starts reparsing the entered text.

 'Next Error' action goes to high priority problems only